-A southeast African nation with a population of approximately 26 million people, Mozambique prides itself on spending 7 percent of its GDP on education.
-Although just under half of the girls in the nation claim an ability to read, Mozambique maintains a 58.8 percent literacy rate.
+A southeast African nation with a population of approximately 26 million people, Mozambique prides itself on spending 7% of its GDP on education.
+Although just under half of the girls in the nation claim an ability to read, Mozambique maintains a 58.8% literacy rate.
 In fact, education in Mozambique plays a critical role in the lives of many children, as the average child is expected to spend approximately 10 years in the school system.

 During the 2003-2004 academic school year, the nation abolished school fees, ensuring the provision of direct support to schools and free textbooks.
-Ultimately, this led to an influx in students, with primary school enrollment rates reaching 97 percent by 2014.
+Ultimately, this led to an influx of students, with primary school enrollment rates reaching 97% by 2014.

 UNICEF initiatives have had tremendous success in the region.
 They have not only helped fund 800 schools through the Child Friendly Schools Programme, but they have also provided $150 million to mobilize funding for education in the nation.

 Gender considerations have also impacted education in Mozambique.
 Rather than tolerate gender disparities in schooling, the country has made a significant effort in eliminating the education gap between boys and girls.
 Based on the gender parity index, which demonstrates how many girls finish school compared to boys, Mozambique has increased its rate from 0.62 in 2002 to 0.88 in 2014.
-In 2007, 37 percent of all girls completed primary school.
-By 2015, that rate had increased to 45 percent.
+In 2007, 37% of all girls completed primary school.
+By 2015, that rate had increased to 45%.